 Both mattresses come with a 120-night trial period that includes a mandatory 30-night break-in period during.
 And while both companies offer a lifetime warranty on these mattresses, the Signature warranty is pro-rated, while the GravityLux warranty is not.
 Both mattresses ship for free in a box, but GravityLux also offers White Glove Delivery of an uncompressed mattress for an additional fee.
 GravityLux customers can also purchase old mattress removal, a service that Nolah doesn’t provide.

 Nolah Signature vs. Tuft & Needle Mint Mattress

-The Mint Mattress is a newer offering from Tuft & Needle, and it’s one of the best values among memory foam mattresses.
+The Mint Mattress from Tuft & Needle is one of the best values among foam mattresses.
 This mattress features a gel- and graphite-infused polyfoam comfort layer over a polyfoam transitional layer infused with ceramic gel beads and a high density polyfoam support core.
 The Mint Mattress and the Nolah Signature both provide very good pressure relief for lightweight and average sleepers, and both are quiet mattresses that isolate motion so couples can sleep undisturbed.